 To get an inside peek into the woman who created our Stars and Stripes, meander over to the Betsy Ross House a few blocks away.
 This historic home is full of artifacts and stories interpreting the life of Betsy Ross.
 Don’t duck out before you get a full audio tour or a chance to witness an 18th-century musical performance.

 To experience the eclectic flavor of the infamous South Street, hop on over to Philadelphia’s Magic Gardens.
 Not your traditional masterpiece, the gardens take the shape of artist’s Isaiah Zagar’s unique mosaic sculpture.
-It spans half a block and is full of hand-made tiles, glittering mirrors, bicycle wheels and folk art statues - a work of art you won’t want to miss.
+It spans half a block and is full of hand-made tiles, glittering mirrors, bicycle wheels and folk-art statues - a work of art you won’t want to miss.
 Mosey back to Old City afterwards for a chance to warm up.

 Old City has an abundance of boutique shops and art galleries full of local treasures.
 Take a stroll down 2nd and 3rd Streets between Race Street and Market Street and you’ll find an abundance of cool things to buy, eat, or gawk at.
 More Than Old, a small shop along 3rd Street, is full of an eclectic blend of collectibles and antiques.
-The Clay Studio along 2nd Street is a vibrant spot where creative folk gather to take classes, listen to lectures, or create their masterpieces.